ollieLtd/msgphp/docs/ddd/identifiers.md

 ### `MsgPhp\Domain\DomainIdTrait`

-A first-class citizen domain identifier trait compatible with any `scalar` value.
+A first-class citizen domain identifier trait compatible with any string or numeric value.

 #### Basic Example